bhauman/devcards/README.md

 ## Super Quick Start

-There is a Devcards Leinigen template to get you up an running quickly.
+There is a Devcards Leiningen template to get you up an running quickly.

-Make sure you have the [latest version of leinigen installed](https://github.com/technomancy/leiningen#installation).
+Make sure you have the [latest version of leiningen installed](https://github.com/technomancy/leiningen#installation).

 Type the following to create a fresh project with devcards setup for you: